AlexRogalskiy/Design-and-Build-a-React-Admin-Dashboard-and-Template/chapter_2/README.md

-# Replicate the development environment

-You can follow the steps below to replicate the development environment:
+# Design and Build a React Admin Dashboard and Template
+## Chapter 2

+To run what we built for this chapter locally, you will need to:

-1. Clone this GitHub repository to your local machine.
+1. Clone this repository to your local machine.
-2. In your terminal, navigate to /chapter_2
-3. Install all the dependencies by running `npm install`

-## `npm start`

-Runs the app in the development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
-You may also see any lint errors in the console.
+2. Open your terminal, navigate into this folder, and run `npm install`.
+After all dependencies are installed, run `npm start`.